 Like any insurance policy, there is no set rate for your unique policy.
 There are numerous factors that influence what the final cost will be—including, of course, what additional coverages and floaters you choose to add onto your policy.
 Other influencing factors include:

 When you choose to purchase insurance through Morison Insurance, we ensure the process goes as smoothly as possible.
 After all, we're taking on the work of shopping around for insurance rates—and we relish helping our clients find the absolute best insurance coverage for their needs.
 We want our clients to feel as comfortable and prepared as possible throughout the entire process.
 To that end, we believe preparation is key.
-While applying for an accountants insurance quote, your Morison Broker is going to ask you a series of questions.
+While applying for an accountant insurance quote, your Morison Broker is going to ask you a series of questions.
 By knowing your answers in advance, you can usher along the application process.
 A few questions your broker may ask include:

 In addition to knowing what questions your insurance broker will ask in-advance, there are also a few proverbial ducks in a row you should get organized before applying for insurance.
 This will likewise make the process much smoother.
 Be sure to gather the following information: